Grand Ayatollah Yousef Saanei is distracted by my socks.

 More than any of this, however, Saanei is known for his political views.
 A protege of Ayatollah Ruhollah Khomeini, he was an enthusiastic participant in the Islamic revolution of 1979 that Khomeini led, and served as the head of the powerful Guardian Council—which can veto any legislation passed by parliament, overturn decisions by the president, and vets all candidates for elected office—from 1980-83.

-He tells me that the problem lies, not in the structure of power, but in the abuse of it.
 But in recent years, Saanei has become a critic of the regime.
 He condemned the violence (paywall) against protests after the controversial 2009 elections, and the arrest of politicians like Mir Hossein Mousavi, one of the leading candidates.
 He declared the result a fraud, and said it would be haram, or forbidden under the faith, for anyone to cooperate with the government of President Mahmoud Ahmedinejad, who was declared the winner in the vote.

 His outspokenness raised the hopes of many Iranian reformists that Saanei would take the mantle of their hero, Grand Ayatollah Hussein Ali Montazeri, who had once been Khomeini’s heir-apparent, but was dismissed after publicly criticizing the mass execution of the regime’s political opponents in the late 1980s.
 Khomeini took away Montazeri’s title—although it’s unclear he has the authority to do so—and had him placed under house arrest.
 He was released a few years before his death, and kept up his dissent until his death in 2009.